Former Secret Shopper Quits The Trade After Realizing How Unfair The System Is To The Workers

 From an ethical standpoint, secret shopping raises questions about transparency and trust in employer-employee relationships.

 The mental health implications of secret shopping practices cannot be overstated.
-A report from the American Psychological Association indicates that constant surveillance can lead to increased levels of stress and burnout.
+Constant surveillance can lead to increased levels of stress and burnout.
 Employees who feel they are being watched are less likely to take risks or innovate in their roles, which can stifle creativity and hinder personal growth.

 Moreover, the stigma surrounding mental health in the workplace often prevents employees from voicing their concerns, leading to a culture of silence that exacerbates stress and anxiety.
 Organizations should prioritize mental health resources and create channels for open communication to address these issues effectively.